tusharkm/cnn_image_classification/README.md

 Problem Statement:
 ---------------------
-Classification of images as Cat and Dog.
+Classification of images

 Objective
 -------------
-To develop a deep neural network model that identifies and classifies images.
+Developed a deep neural network model that classifies images.

-Classification of image of Cat and Dog using CNN